 Effects on the rest of the body

 From the lungs, smoke and its compounds are absorbed into the bloodstream.
 There, they are distributed to the veins and arteries, heart, limbs and brain.
 The chemicals found in cigarette smoke permeate every cell within us.
 This naturally goes on to affect breathing, vision and hearing, dental health, circulation, bone health, hormones and fertility in both men and women.
 These chemicals can significantly increase the risk of developing tuberculosis, impotence, diabetes, heart disease and rheumatoid arthritis.
 Smoking also increases your chance of getting cancer of the cervix, bladder, colon, liver and, of course, the lung.
-Find out what your potential risk of developing lung cancer is with our CancerAware Risk Assessment.

 What Happens When You Quit